learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 ## Introduction

+Hopefully you were able to get a working solution going for this problem!
+It's a tricky one, but the more you practice your process, the easier it will be to solve similar problems in the future.

 Once again, we'll walk through a couple solutions to this problem using the problem solving approach and discuss the tradeoffs for each solution.
 Here's the original problem statement: